microsoft/Web-Dev-For-Beginners/1-getting-started-lessons/2-github-basics/README.md

 - tracking the work you do on your machine
 - working on projects with others
-- how to contribute to open source software
+- how to contribute to open-source software

 ### Prerequisites

 Before you begin, you'll need to check if Git is installed.
 In the terminal type:
 `git --version`

 If Git is not installed, [download Git](https://git-scm.com/downloads).
-Then, setup your local Git profile in the terminal:
+Then, set up your local Git profile in the terminal:
 * `git config --global user.name "your-name"`
 * `git config --global user.email "your-email"`